ZhangHCFJEA/GMCOMP/README.md

 <i>brew install gmt@5</i>

-This will place your GMT path in <i>/usr/local/Cellar/gmt/"version"/bin</i>.
+This will place your GMT path in:

+<i>/usr/local/Cellar/gmt/"version"/bin</i>

+The main plotting script is <i>GMCOMP_gmtplots.py</i> and this will be called at the end of <i>GMCOMP.py</i>.
+A number of GMT scripts will be created in your output directory (outputdir in .props), and you can modify these to change formatting of figures according to your needs.
+You can simply go to your output directory, modify, and rerun the following from the command line:

+./plot_mmibiases

+./plot_cdf_fp

+./plot_bias_map